project-faros/faros.dev/source/farosctl.rst

 be run after the cluster has been created.
 These commands are potentially destructive actions that are taken in order to create the initial cluster.

+**Subcommands**
     :cluster: Perform the final step of install OpenShift
-:install-repos: Create the internal sources for the RHCOS images and Ignition
+    :install-repos: Create the internal sources for the RHCOS images and Ignition files
-                files
     :load-balancer: Create the cluster load balancer
-:machines: Create any virtual machines required for install (eg: Bootstrap
+    :machines: Create any virtual machines required for install (eg: Bootstrap node)

-           node)
+**Example**
+    :code:`farosctl create install-repos`

 deploy
 ------